Menu

 Thus started the campaign to stop this clear-felling event and to #SaveGordonKoalas.

-As word got out about the planation clearing, more people grew concerned about the impact the clear-felling would have on wildlife.
+As word got out about the plantation clearing, more people grew concerned about the impact the clear-felling would have on wildlife.
 Many went public with those concerns.
 Wildlife carers and advocates were particularly concerned because the plantation sits on the edge of a major freeway and is an island with only scattered surrounding habitat.
 The substantial habitat lay on the other side of a four-lane freeway with a 110km speed limit.

 Statistics recorded by local carers showed that car strikes were the most common cause of death for Ballarat Koalas and the most common reason for rescue.
 There were real fears that Gordon koalas would suffer the same fate once the plantation was cleared.